kubernetes/kubernetes/docs/kubectl-config-set-credentials.md

 ### Options

 ```
-      --auth-path=: auth-path for the user entry in .kubeconfig
+      --auth-path=: auth-path for the user entry in kubeconfig
-      --client-certificate=: path to client-certificate for the user entry in .kubeconfig
+      --client-certificate=: path to client-certificate for the user entry in kubeconfig
-      --client-key=: path to client-key for the user entry in .kubeconfig
+      --client-key=: path to client-key for the user entry in kubeconfig
-      --embed-certs=false: embed client cert/key for the user entry in .kubeconfig
+      --embed-certs=false: embed client cert/key for the user entry in kubeconfig
   -h, --help=false: help for set-credentials
-      --password=: password for the user entry in .kubeconfig
+      --password=: password for the user entry in kubeconfig
-      --token=: token for the user entry in .kubeconfig
+      --token=: token for the user entry in kubeconfig
-      --username=: username for the user entry in .kubeconfig
+      --username=: username for the user entry in kubeconfig
 ```

 ### Options inherrited from parent commands